All Episodes

 And you told them what?

-Well, I told them, OK, let's see what happens.
+Well, I told them, okay.

 So you took their $300 a week?

-I took their $300 a week, and I was curious in what these people were going to do.
+I took their $300 a week, and I was curious what these people were going to do.

-government guys like Colonel Alexander, who I respect really highly in his opinions and correcting me for certain mistakes I might make in my talks.
+Because by this time, I was away from George Hathaway and the protection of the U.S. government guys, like Colonel Alexander, who I respect really highly in his opinions, and correcting me for certain mistakes I might make in my talks.

-All of a sudden, They simply just disappeared.
+All of a sudden, they simply just disappeared.

 This company was totally gone.